-As defined in the FMP, The ACT can be set less than or equal to the ACL to account for management uncertainty (Figure 1).
+As defined in the FMP, the ACT can be set less than or equal to the ACL to account for management uncertainty (Figure 1).
 The Council adopted a 4% management uncertainty buffer when they set the 2020-2022 specifications in March 2019.
-Considered in combination with the in-season commercial fishery closure regulations described on the next page, this was expected to be a reasonable buffer between the ACL and ACT to prevent ACL overages.
+They did not recommend this buffer based on a quantitative methodology.
+This buffer was assumed to be sufficient to prevent ACL overages when used in combination with the in-season commercial fishery closure regulations described on the next page.
+Landings have remained well below the TAL.
+The 4% management uncertainty buffer has not proved to be constraining on the fishery as catch has been very low due to other factors (e.g., a focus on other commercial target species).

-Council staff recommend no changes to the previously implemented ACT of 4.79 million pounds (2,171 mt).
+Council staff recommend a status quo management uncertainty buffer of 4%, resulting in a status quo ACT of 4.79 million pounds (2,171 mt) for 2023-2025, assuming the SSC recommends a status quo ABC.